-Investment Associate
+Investment Associate Reviewed by RLO

-Signature:
+Signature: or CAO:

-Print Name:
+Print Name: Date:

 Title:

 Date:

-Reviewed by RLO or CAO: Date:

-Reviewed l by Supervisor:
+Reviewed by Supervisor:

 Signature:

 Date:

 Return this completed form to the RLO

 VRS Investment Department Material Non-Public Information Policy Effective Date - July 1, 2015

 Introduction

 Investment associates (i.e., VRS Investment Department personnel), as employees of a public entity, a fiduciary, and a major market participant, should exemplify the highest standards of ethical conduct in all matters related to VRS.
 While public pension funds are exempt from many of the federal securities laws governing money managers, VRS and investment associates are not exempt from important anti-fraud provisions under federal securities laws that prohibit insider trading and other manipulative and dishonest behavior that threatens the integrity of the market.